Summarize this article with:

 Together AI

 Together AI is the best open-source LLM hosting provider for startups.
-It is an all-rounder open-source LLM hosting platform which spans serverless inference, batch inference, dedicated inference, fine-tuning, and GPU clusters, which means you can start with API calls and later move to more controlled deployment modes without changing providers.
+Available on Eden AI, the Together AI API covers an all-rounder open-source LLM hosting platform which spans serverless inference, batch inference, dedicated inference, fine-tuning, and GPU clusters, which means you can start with API calls and later move to more controlled deployment modes without changing providers.

 Pros: